-Anna looked at me and put her arms around me and I told her that I was crying because I couldn’t believe I was there, that I was crying for all of the people in my life who would never get there for different reasons.
-It wasn’t a normal cry but rather something unexplained, if that makes any sense.
+Anna looked at me and put her arms around me and I told her I was crying because I couldn’t believe I was there, that I was crying for all the people in my life who would never get there for different reasons.

-I dried my tears and we walked all over the pier, soaking it in, looking for souvenirs, and inhaling that ocean air.
+I dried my tears, and we walked all around the pier, arm in arm, soaking it in, looking for souvenirs, and inhaling that ocean air.

-And I never would have had this moment if I had listened to someone else.
+This was one of my favorite moments of the trip, and I never would have had it if I had listened to someone else.

 Livin’ It Up in The City

-On our last night, we planned to go to a cool restaurant called Pump, owned by our favorite Real Housewife of Beverly Hills, Lisa Vanderpump.
+On our last night, we planned to go to a cool restaurant called Pump, owned by one of our favorite Real Housewives of Beverly Hills, Lisa Vanderpump.

-I ended up looking possibly the best I have ever looked in my life.
+We got dressed up, Anna did my makeup and I ended up looking possibly the best I have ever looked in my life (see photo above).

 I wish she could make me look like this every day of my life, but then no one would recognize me so……

-We had an amazing dinner, ordered the least expensive options on the menu (grilled chicken caesar salads for both of us), had a pumptini (or three) that I let Anna sip (don’t judge), and sat in the open air restaurant, talked and held hands.
+We had an amazing dinner, ordered the least expensive options on the menu (grilled chicken caesar salads for both of us), had a pumptini (or three) that I let take a few Anna sips (don’t judge), and sat in the open-air restaurant, talked and held hands.

-It was such a great end to an amazing girls trip.
+It was such a glorious end to an amazing girls’ trip.

-The vibe in this neighborhood was infectious; we didn’t want to leave and in fact, stayed at the restaurant for over two hours and never felt rushed.
+The vibe of the neighborhood this restaurant was in was infectious; we didn’t want to leave and in fact, stayed at the restaurant for over two hours and never felt rushed.

-We spilled out of the restaurant and decided to hit the streets of Santa Monica Boulevard at 10 on a Thursday night (Friday eve as it is known in our neck of the woods) and live a little on our last night in Los Angeles.
+We spilled out of the restaurant and hit the streets of Santa Monica Boulevard at 10 on a Thursday night (Friday eve, as we know it in our neck of the woods) and lived a little on our last night in Los Angeles.

-This neighborhood is known as Boys Town, a predominately LGBTQ neighborhood, and to describe the aura (California is rubbing off on me) is hard to put into words but the best word I can think of is acceptance.
+This particular neighborhood is known as Boys Town, a predominately LGBTQ neighborhood, and to describe the aura (California is rubbing off on me) is hard to put into words, but the best word I can think of is acceptance.